jrburke/module/docs/module-from-es.md

 * So that relative module ID references work at runtime.
 This is important for `module.use()`.
 * Getting "moduleMeta" module metadata, like the ID of the module, the URL and the directory.
 This are used regularly by modules.
 For Node code, `__dirname` and `__filename` are examples of this kind of data, and in AMD code, `module.id` is useful for setting up prefixes for DOM elements, names of custom elements, items that end up in the global space.

 During runtime execution of the module body, `module(StringLiteral)` behaves similar to `System.get`.
-However there is no more `System`, each unique `module` object handles the equivalent API, and there is a top `module` reference.
+However there is no more `System`, each unique `module` object handles the equivalent API, and there is a top `module` object.

 ### Use function wrapping for module scope